Unease in Kigali as opposition parties unite

 Former FDLR combatants undergo civic education at the Rwanda Demobilisation and Rehabilitation Centre in Mutobo, Musanze District, where they were received upon their voluntary return from the Democratic Republic of Congo where the rebel group operates from.
 Photo/Cyril Ndegeya

-Former members of FDLR at the Demobilisation and Reintegration Centre in Nyabihu District,
+Former members of FDLR at the Rwanda Demobilisation and Reintegration Centre in Nyabihu District,

 Northern Province after a training in civic education.
 Photo/Cyril Ndegeya Nation Media Group